Privacy Policy for Cameras in Vehicles (EU)

 Zendar GmbH

-You can contact our Data Protection Officer by e-mail at [email protected] or by mail at the address shown above.
+You can contact our Data Protection Officer by e-mail at [email protected].

 2. Which data is processed and where does it come from?